 - Headphones and USB storage devices that do not require the installation of software.

 - Downloading files to supported media.

-- Loading of personal paper in the printers (note: you must have approval from Library Staff in advance of loading paper; some paper may not be suitable for use in our printers).
+- Loading of some personal paper in the printers (note: you must have approval from Library Staff in advance of loading paper; not all paper may be suitable for use in our printers).

 Not Permitted in the Labs: